Arjun-G-Ravi/Non-AI-Notes/03_Data Structure and Algorithms/06_Heap/_main.md

 `This ensures that for max heap, the root node is the greatest element in the tree.`

 Properties of max heap
-- It should be an 'Almost Complete Binary Tree' (ACBT).
+- `Structural Property:` It should be an 'Almost Complete Binary Tree' (ACBT).
 This means that:
   - Left child should be filled before the right
-  - A layer can be filled only after its upper layer is filled
+  - Lower layers can be filled only after upper layers are filled
-- The heap property is followed
+- `Ordering Property:` The heap property is followed
   - Parent > Child: Max heap
   - Child > Parent: Min heap